yujias424/yujias424.github.io/_posts/Machine_Learning_Review/2020-08-25-Chapter1-DecisionTree.md

 **Regression Trees**
 **Overview**
-Leaves have functions that predict numeric values instead of class labels.
+Leaves have functions that predict numeric values instead of class labels, or say, Decision trees where the target variable can take continuous values (typically real numbers) are called regression trees.

 **CART**